Jake Meyer: Early life

 From Tetbury in Gloucestershire, England, Meyer was educated at Beaudesert Park School, Hawtreys, Cheam School and Marlborough College, then embarked on the study of Environmental Geoscience at Bristol University, where he was also a member of Bristol University Officer Training Corps.
 He has since been commissioned into the Royal Wessex Yeomanry as an Armoured Troop Leader and has served in Afghanistan.

 Meyer began climbing at 13.
 Aged 15, he saw in the new millennium with his father from the crater rim of his first summit, Kilimanjaro.
 At 18, he climbed Mount Elbrus in Southern Russia, Europe's highest peak.
 In 2002, he was awarded with a Winston Churchill Memorial Trust travelling fellowship to climb Elbrus (aged 18), Aconcagua (aged 18), Denali (aged 19) and Mount Kosciuszko (aged 19), the highest peaks in North and South America and Australia.
 He then climbed Mount Vinson, the highest peak in Antarctica, before attempting Everest.

 Everest

 Meyer ascended from the Tibetan side, via the North Col-North East Ridge route.
 The climb started on 2 April 2005, reaching the summit on 4 June 2005.

-He was accompanied by Diahanne Gilbert, the Scottish team leader, and two Sherpas, Mingma Nuru and Anil Bhattarai.
+He was accompanied by Diahanne Gilbert, the Scottish team leader, and two Sherpas, Mingma Nuru and Anil Bhattarai, who became the first Brahmin in the Hindu community to summit Everest from the North Col route.

 Meyer's climb was in aid of the Children's Wish Foundation.

 On the 23rd May 2023, Meyer summited Everest for a second time via the South Col Route from Nepal with Fursang Sherpa.
 This followed an attempt to climb Kanchenjunga, where he was part of a team that reached c8350m before turning back after the rope fixing team ran out of rope.